 CHARLIE What if I place a pay card on your pay card.

 CHARLIE Seems an awful yellow way to fight a War.

 CHARLIE Seems like it’s just hiding the War behind some silly hierarchy.
 Think of how the numbers feel, since they’re just used to pay the other player until their king retrieves them.

 RICHARD Ah, well, the illusion, I prefer to War.
-This game seems less random than it is.
+This game seems less random.

 CHARLIE I don’t think an ounce of it isn’t random.